Chocolate— Nature’s Premier Aphrodisiac

 Chocolate is for Lovers

 Interestingly, PEA increases during orgasm as well as when we fall in love.
-Also, it boosts the effects of dopamine, another neurotransmitter known to illicit pleasure and sexual arousal.
+Also, it boosts the effects of dopamine, another neurotransmitter known to illicit pleasure and to stimulate arousal.

 Chocolate is often associated with love and romance due to these exceptional properties.